 - Remind everyone of the event hashtag, along with promoting where to share and engage across your social media channels.

 - All breaks, meals, receptions, and other activities outside the venue should be made clear via announcements, printed agendas and/or an event app.

 - Share what’s going on with those who couldn’t attend.
 Post fascinating photos, videos and quotes across social media, so your audience at large can feel involved.

 We’ve already covered which tools to use and why, but once the event begins, their significance and purpose can change.

 - If you use a mobile survey, live polling, twitter wall, slide sharing, etc., through your mobile event app, remind your attendees of this during opening remarks.
 Check if your app can send out an automatic or manual reminder via push notification and emails, as Whova does.

 - Be sure to schedule important posts for Twitter and Facebook ahead of time, so organizers and volunteers can focus on capturing real-time content and making sure everything runs smoothly.

-- Why not up the ante with a selfie hotspot for attendees or an easy-to-participate gamification like a photo contest?
+- Why not up the ante with a selfie hotspot for attendees or a treasure hunt throughout the venue?

 - Live-stream your event around the world.
 Snapchat, Meerkat or Periscope?
 That’s entirely up to you, but there are pros and cons of each live streaming app, so make sure you’re aware of any risks of “reporting” live, functionality or any additional equipment you may need on hand.
 Here is a checklist for you: